na-na-hi/renget/archive/4syqq.md

 **Conclusions**
 Recommended course of action; direct surveillance.
 The Savant's above-average value for experiments and newfound, if only cursory understanding of the Cabal leaves them both a priority specimen and a heightened risk to our operations - however, the subject shows a rash habit of stepping beyond the safety net of their abilities and I have no doubt that, given the right information, his many enemies in the underworld can be persuaded do draw him into a trap that someone of his inexperience cannot account for.
 If all else fails, he is the perfect target to test the capabilities of A24 'Hunter' in the field against Jedi without too significant a risk.

-##Subject T5 - Jedi Padawan Kēru Ya'moshi
+##Subject T5 'Adept' - Jedi Padawan Kēru Ya'moshi

 **Target Analysis T5 - Version 3**
 **Subject Identity:** Jedi Padawan Kēru Ya'moshi - Codename 'Adept'